 Visit the Rooftop

-Visiting the Rooftop at City Museum is an adventure all on its own.
+Visiting the Rooftop of the City Museum is an adventure all on its own.
 That’s why it’s an additional fee just for this exhibit area.

 While exploring the City Museum St Louis, head up to the 3rd floor and check out the Beatnik Bob play area.
 You will find the lights turned down and glowing neon lights shining.
 Beatnick Bob’s recognizes the carnival midway and features pinball machines, a photo booth, and books galore to browse.